-Acai berries are rich in carbohydrates, proteins, and good fats that may help keep your stamina and energy levels high.
+Acai berries are rich in carbohydrates, proteins, and good fats that may help keep your stamina high and give you an energy boost.
 These fruits are commonly termed as “Amazon rainforest viagra”, as they increase libido and enhance sex drive.
 Acai berries may also boost blood circulation and potentially promote energy levels.
 However, there is no research to back this claim.
 Much of the information is based on anecdotal evidence.

 10. May Help Heal Wounds

 Acai berries have significant wound-healing properties, owing to their anti-inflammatory nature.
 A 2017 study showed that a scratch wound healed faster after 24 hours of using acai berry water extracts (13).

 11. May Promote Sound Sleep

 Acai berries may promote better sleep (14).
 A ¼ cup of acai berry juice taken before bed may promote sleep quality.
 However, more research is needed to understand the sleep-promoting effects of the berries.

 Are There Any Skin Benefits Of Acai Berries?